 - Compliance checklist for Canada: Learn more about Azure and Intune functionalities that can help meet Canadian privacy laws.

 - Azure data protection: Azure provides customers with strong data security, both by default and as customer options.

 Can customers using Azure and Intune comply with PIPEDA and other Canadian privacy laws?

 As a result, privacy is a shared responsibility between Microsoft as a cloud service provider and the customer using cloud services.
-At a high level, this means that customers must ensure that their solutions implemented within Microsoft environments address the 10 principles codified in PIPEDA — for example, getting the consent of individuals to collect their data and safeguarding it with adequate security measures.
+At a high level, this requirement means that customers must ensure that their solutions implemented within Microsoft environments address the 10 principles codified in PIPEDA.
+For example, getting the consent of individuals to collect their data and safeguarding it with adequate security measures.